Tahsina-Siddiquea/jwt-session-auth-server/README.md

-# Secure Authentication System (SQL Injection Detection Lab)
+# JWT Session Authentication Server (Authentication Security Engineering Lab)

-## Overview
+## Project Introduction

-The Secure Authentication System is a defensive cybersecurity project designed to demonstrate secure login implementation and real-time detection of malicious authentication attempts.
+The JWT Session Authentication Server is a defensive cybersecurity project that explores how modern login mechanisms can be designed to resist database-driven attacks.

-This project simulates how modern applications protect user credentials by combining:

-* Secure database interaction
-* Input validation and attack pattern detection
-* Logging of suspicious behavior
-* Defensive software engineering practices
+This project demonstrates the transition from insecure authentication logic to a protected implementation using secure query handling, attack detection techniques, and structured logging.

+It acts as a controlled simulation environment where authentication vulnerabilities can be studied and mitigated through practical engineering solutions.

-The system contrasts vulnerable and secure authentication logic to highlight how improper query handling can lead to serious security risks such as SQL Injection.
+The system highlights how improper input handling can lead to unauthorized access and how secure coding practices can effectively neutralize such risks.

-It represents a practical implementation of authentication hardening concepts used in real-world secure software systems.

-## Key Features
+## Key Functional Highlights

-* Secure user authentication using parameterized SQL queries
-* Automatic local database setup using SQLite
+* Robust credential verification mechanism backed by structured database storage
+* Implementation of secure query handling techniques to prevent manipulation of authentication logic
-* Real-time detection of suspicious login input patterns
+* Integrated detection layer that identifies potentially malicious login inputs
-* Logging of potential attack attempts for security analysis
+* Automatic logging of abnormal authentication attempts for monitoring and analysis
-* Demonstration of both vulnerable and secure login flows
-* Command-line interactive authentication interface
+* Controlled comparison between insecure and hardened authentication workflows
-* Lightweight and cross-platform implementation
+* Lightweight database initialization and user record management
+* Command-line driven interaction model enabling safe security testing scenarios
+* Demonstration of defensive programming principles applied to identity verification systems
+* Practical simulation of real-world authentication attack surfaces and mitigation strategies
+* Modular design allowing easy extension into full secure web authentication frameworks

-## Security Concepts Demonstrated
+## Core Security Capabilities

-This project applies multiple defensive cybersecurity principles:

-* SQL Injection attack detection heuristics
-* Secure query execution using prepared statements
-* Secure credential validation workflow
+* Secure user authentication using database-backed credential validation
+* Detection of suspicious input patterns associated with injection attempts
+* Implementation of parameterized SQL queries to prevent query manipulation
-* Security logging and incident tracking
+* Real-time logging of abnormal authentication behaviour
-* Input sanitization and validation mindset
+* Automatic database initialization and controlled user storage
-* Comparison of secure vs insecure authentication design
+* Comparison between vulnerable and secure authentication workflows

-These techniques simulate authentication protection mechanisms commonly deployed in secure enterprise systems.
+* Lightweight command-line interaction for controlled testing
+* Demonstration of defensive software architecture in authentication systems

 ## How the System Works